-Tips for Managing Work During Heat Waves
+Tips for Working During Heat Waves

 Although this has been a somewhat mild spring here in the northeast, the high-heat months of summer are here.
 If you have employees whose work responsibilities are primarily outdoors, you need to plan accordingly to avoid heat-related illnesses and fatalities.

 Here are our tips for managing work when the heat index reaches dangerous levels.

 Before beginning the work week, take a look at the forecast so you know which days will be hot.
 And then check again on a daily basis to assess risk.
 Download a weather app to your phone or use the one that OSHA created specifically for heat safety.
 OSHA’s app is available for both Apple and Android phones, in English or Spanish.
 You can get a location-based calculation of the heat index where you are and a low to high risk level.
 Based on the risk level, it will also give you precautionary measures that can be taken.

 Remember: the temperature alone is not enough to base your precautions on.
 Instead, use the heat index, which takes into account humidity levels as well.